Work with XML and JSON

 Integrate the Cast Service

-Our CastService takes the ID of a Film, and returns a list of actors:
+Our CastService takes the FilmId you created previously and uses this to return a list of actors:

 • actors.taxi